Darjeeling district

 Geographically, the district can be divided into two broad divisions: the hills and the plains.
 The entire hilly region of the district comes under the Gorkhaland Territorial Administration, a semi-autonomous administrative body under the state government of West Bengal.
 This body covers the three hill subdivisions of Darjeeling, Kurseong and Mirik and the district of Kalimpong.
 The foothills of Darjeeling Himalayas, which comes under the Siliguri subdivision, is known as the Terai.
-The district is bounded on the north by Sikkim, on the south by Kishanganj district of Bihar state, on the southeast by Panchagarh district of Bangladesh, on the east by Kalimpong and Jalpaiguri districts, and on the west by easternmost Province No. 1 of Nepal.
+The district is bounded on the north by Sikkim, on the south by Uttar Dinajpur district of West Bengal, southwest by Kishanganj district of Bihar state, on the southeast by Panchagarh district of Bangladesh, on the east by Kalimpong and Jalpaiguri districts, and on the west by easternmost Koshi Province of Nepal.
 Darjeeling district has a length from north to south of 18 mi and a breadth from east to west of 16 mi.
 As of 2011, it was the second least populous district of West Bengal (out of 19), after Dakshin Dinajpur.

 Name

-The etymological term of Darjeeling is denoted "Tajenglung", a Yakthung Limbu terminology that means the stones that "talk to each other", according to the historian Sankarhang Subba of Darjeeling.
+The etymological term of Darjeeling is denoted "Tajenglung", a Limbu language terminology that means the stones that "talk to each other", according to the historian Sankarhang Subba of Darjeeling.
 The name Darjeeling acclaimed from the Tibetan words Dorje, which is the thunderbolt sceptre of the Hindu deity Indra, and ling, which means "a place" or "land".